frcdesign/FRCDesign.org/docs/learning-course/stage1/1A/section2-exercise1.md

 # 1A: Onshape Fundamentals - Section 2
-## Exercise 1: Plates

 ## Introduction

-At this point you should be an expert at making tubing frames of varous shapes and sizes.
+At this point you should be an expert at making tubing frames of various shapes and sizes.
 These frames will not stay together without something to attach to.
-Thats where plates come in.
+That's where plates come in.

-In FRC, plates are used everywhere and are made out of many different materials.
-A plate used solely to connect two pieces together is also sometimes referred to as a gusset.
 This section will be primarily focused around how to model plates for various purposes.

-## What Are Plates?
+### What Are Plates?

+In FRC, plates are used everywhere and are made out of a couple different materials.

-FRC Plates have two main functions.
-Plates allow you to connect structural pieces together, but they also allow you to mount external components like motors or mechanisms to the frame.
-Below are two examples of plates being used in frc
+Plates have two main functions in FRC: they allow you to **connect structural pieces together** and **mount transmission components like motors, axles, or mechanisms to the frame**.
+A plate used solely to connect two pieces together is also sometimes referred to as a gusset or bracket.

+Below are two examples of plates being used in FRC.

 ???+ Example "Plate Examples"